14 Best Continuous Integration Tools in 2025

 Share this article

-There are many continuous integration tools on the market to supplement your software development process.
+There are many agile and continuous integration tools on the market to supplement your software development process.
 By utilizing continuous integration as a strategy, you save your business time and money.

 In fact, you will notice that continuous integration and agile development share similar end goals.
 And that is for good reason.